wavefrontHQ/docs/pages/doc/users_groups.md

 ---
-title: Managing Users and Groups
+title: Managing Accounts and Groups
 keywords: administration
 tags: [administration]
 sidebar: doc_sidebar
 permalink: users_groups.html
-summary: Learn how to manage users and groups.
+summary: Learn about User Accounts, Service Accounts, and Groups
 ---
 You can secure your Wavefront environment by:
-* Granting and revoking (global) permissions for users and groups.
+* Granting and revoking (global) permissions for accounts and groups.
-* Granting and revoking access to individual objects (initially dashboards and alerts) for users and groups
+* Granting and revoking access to individual objects (initially dashboards and alerts) for accounts and groups

+Accounts can be user accounts or service accounts.

-You must have Users & Groups permission to view and manage users, groups, and permissions in Wavefront.
-If you don't have Users & Groups permission, the UI menu selections, buttons, and links that you use to view users and permissions are not visible.
+**Note**: You must have Users & Groups permission to view and manage accounts, groups, and permissions in Wavefront.
+If you don't have Users & Groups permission, the UI menu selections, buttons, and links that you use to view accounts and permissions are not visible.

-## Users and Groups Basics
+## Accounts and Groups Basics

-Before you start with users and groups, here's what you need to know.
+Before you start with accounts and groups, here's what you need to know.

+### What's the Difference Between User Accounts and Service Accounts?

+Startin in summer 2019, Wavefront supports two account types:
+* User accounts are for the users who work with Wavefront.
+A user account authenticates with a user name and password.
+* [Service accounts](service_accounts.html) use a **token** to authenticate.
+Service accounts:
+  - Don't have **default permissions** (unless the Everyone group has default permissions).
+  - Can't perform the **UI operations** that user accounts can perform by default.

 ### What Can a New User Do?

-When you invite a user to Wavefront, what that new user can do depends on several factors.
+When you invite a (human) user to Wavefront, what that new user can do depends on several factors.

 - **New User Tasks:** All Wavefront users can perform the following tasks:
   * View the dashboards, alerts, metrics, sources, events, maintenance windows, and alert notification pages